 - Improper tint installation — applying a tinting film on the front or side windows is a straightforward process, but applying it on the sunroof can be much trickier.
 Mistakes are more common and the glass can get scratched or the film may not be applied correctly, causing the sunroof to not open smoothly or to get stuck.
 That’s why it’s best to choose a professional company such as Tinting Chicago;

 - Not using the correct film — it’s best to choose the film, fitting the climate of your region.
 Dark tints retain more heat and are best for those that live in cooler places, while for those living in very hot climates, lighter hues are better;

 - Believing the sunroof tinting myths — it’s not the tint that makes a sunroof to break, there are plenty of other factors such as road debris, scratches, or cracks that were not seen when the film was applied.
 In other cases, it was the frame of certain cars that was putting stress on the sunroof making it break, whether it was tinted or not.

 How much does sunroof tint cost?

-Unlike other types of tinting films that vary in price depending on the size and brand of your car, sunroof tints only depend on the material that is used.
+Sunroof tint cost depends on the size of the sunroof (regular or panoramic) and on the material that is used.
 Whether you have a coupe, a sedan, an SUV or a wagon, the prices fore window tint of regular sunroof at Tinting Chicago are: